Pramodgopinathan/HadoopMinMax/README.md

 MyMaxMinDriver.java

-Above is kept in repository
+Above java file is kept in repository

 I have created this java which have function that check min and say its cold day and max to say its hot day.